 With properly scaled data, it is now possible to compare performance between categories using box plots.

 Some general conclusions can be gleaned from these plots.
 Ignoring outliers, it appears that the categories “Medical”, “Memorials”, and “Emergencies” usually have higher goal amounts and perform better in terms of donations and shares on a daily basis.
 However, the plots show that there is little variation between categories when performance is measured on a by-donor basis.
 This suggests that campaigns under these categories perform better because of higher traction and not due to the influence of a few outlier donations.

 The above analysis indicates that there is no clear distinction between the 18 categories in terms of these specific performance metrics.
 If this is the case, then how might campaigns be grouped by performance?
 This question can be confronted by implementing a clustering algorithm.
 Running kmeans for k = 1,2,...,18 and plotting the error associated with each 'k' returns the following:

 An intuitive understanding of charitable giving would assume that fundraising campaigns in different categories perform differently.
 With data, it is possible to confront the extent to which this understanding may or may not be true.
 The clustering analysis implemented in this project supports the hypothesis that, in some instances, campaign performance has distinct properties along categorical lines.
-In particular, this analysis finds that the "Medical", "Memorials", and "Emergencies" categories have significant similarities between each other and significant differences from the other fundraising categories.
+In particular, this analysis finds that the "Medical", "Memorials", and "Emergencies" categories are tightly grouped in terms of performance metrics.

 This understanding could be expanded for a future project in the following ways: